-We used Kung's architectural balance concept to amortize the energy cost of accessing the L1 \gls{SPM} by tuning the capacity of the L0 memory private to each \gls{PE}.
-We developed a mathematical model to analyze the energy consumption of the cluster running a double-precision floating-point matrix multiplication kernel as a function of the L0 size.
-A very small L0 memory is needed to balance the L0 and L1 data access costs.
-Based on this result, we explored compact vector processing units as an option to build the \glspl{PE} of shared-L1 clusters.
-These \glspl{PE} differ from typical vector processors, whose \glspl{VRF} is much larger to amortize the overhead of typically-used \gls{ILP} techniques (\eg renaming and out-of-order execution).
+We used Kung's architectural balance concept to amortize the energy cost of accessing the L1 \gls{SPM} by tuning the capacity of the highly efficient \gls{VRF} (L0 memory) private to each Spatz, quantitatively showing how vector processors can not only alleviate the \gls{VNB} on the instruction side of the memory but also the memory bottleneck on the data side, thanks to improved data reuse in their \glspl{VRF}.
+We developed a mathematical model to analyze the energy consumption of the cluster when faced with target workloads and demonstrated its use with a double-precision floating-point matrix multiplication kernel as a function of the \gls{VRF} (L0) size.
+A very small \gls{VRF} (L0) is needed to balance the L0 and L1 data access costs.